mkowiel/restraintlib/README.md

-# restraintlib
+# RestraintLib
-Bond length and angle restraints for DNA and RNA oligonucleotides
+Bond length and angle restraints for DNA and RNA oligonucleotides.